holo-q/errloom/.kilocode/rules/base.md

 # Coding Standard

-Never use kwargs unless there is a serious interest for an API design.
+- Never use kwargs for anything but delegation.
+- Never use hasattr unless explicitly recommended by the user.
+A field exists or it doesn't.
-Watch out for functional code patterns.
+- Watch out for functional code patterns.
 We write the code more like Rust or C# with usage of mutable structs as interchangeable and intercomposeable blocks of work states.
 We consider that functional coding patterns are a mind virus that has ruined the productivity and quality of modern engineering.

 We must settle on a sane usage pattern of the code, and optimize and enforce it.
 We don't want to write code that can cover infinite possible use-case.
 We encode the domain space into the data structures and add extension points on top in the future